 The reassurance from Digger and his staff gave me that renewed hope that it’s going to be okay down the road.

-ClientSpeak With Our Team at Laborde Earles Injury Lawyers About Your Case
+ClientSpeak With the Team at Laborde Earles About Your Case

 While there is no average settlement for hit-and-run cases, our legal team can help you calculate the value of your case.
-We offer free case reviews to review what to expect and which compensatory damages you may qualify to claim.
+We offer free case reviews to go over what to expect and which compensatory damages you may qualify to claim.

-Laborde Earles Injury Lawyers handles car accident cases on contingency, meaning you pay no upfront fees.
+Laborde Earles handles car accident cases on contingency, meaning you pay no upfront fees.
 We represent Louisiana car accident victims, including those hurt in hit-and-run accidents.
-Call (337) 777-7777 now to get started.
+Call now to get started.